splash-networks/admin-panel-doc/docs/portals/huawei.md

 ![Huawei Walled Garden](../assets/images/portals/huawei/firewall-3.png)

+If using IPv6 add another rule to allow access to ICMPv6.

 Then go to Advanced > Security > AAA and in Portal Server Global Configuration switch to External Portal tab.
 Check the **HTTP Protocol** option and in **HTTP interoperation mode** select `HTTP-based`.
 In **Local gateway address** select `All addresses`.
 Click Apply to save the settings.

 ![External Portal](../assets/images/portals/huawei/external-portal.png)